 Are you planning to visit the Cayman Islands?
 Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used on the Cayman Islands.

-- You don't need a power plug adapter on the Cayman Islands, when living in the United States of America.
+- You need a power plug adapter on the Cayman Islands, when living in India.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 On the Cayman Islands the power plug sockets are of type A and B. The standard voltage is 120 V and the frequency is 60 Hz.

 Power plug adapter needed on the Cayman Islands?